kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 Another set of problems soon appeared:

 * scaffolding this project from the repo wasn't convenient.
 I could `git clone` it but that would download a folder with the files, not just files themselves.
 As a result, if I was starting a project from scratch, I would have to rename the folder to match the project.
-If I already started a project in another folder, I would have to copy the dowloaded repo files to that other folder.
+If I already started a project in another folder, I would have to copy the downloaded repo files to that other folder.
 All of this is doable...it's just not convenient.

 * the template contained LESS files but I knew there would be instances where I would need to use another pre-processor.
 For example, [Jekyll has built-in Sass integration](http://jekyllrb.com/docs/assets/) so using [Sass](http://sass-lang.com/ "Review the Sass pre-processor") in that situation may make more sense.
 Plus, I want to use [Rework](https://github.com/reworkcss/rework) at some point because it lets you build a customizable pre-processor.
-So there may be times in the future when I don't need LESS, Sass or another CSS pre-proceessor.
+So there may be times in the future when I don't need LESS, Sass or another CSS pre-processor.

 * the template contained a `.gitignore` that listed some common files that should be ignored from Git commits.
 But my day job requires my working in a .NET environment that contains requirements that have been codified for almost a decade.
 One of the chief requirements is that we manage version control with [TFS](https://www.visualstudio.com/en-us/products/tfs-overview-vs.aspx "Review Microsoft's Team Foundation Server") instead of Git.